rbirbeck/ses/README.md

-get-off-my-case
+Salesforce Enhancement Suite
 ===============

-A tutorial on accessing Salesforce from a Chrome extension.
+A small extension for improving some aspects of the Salesforce Setup UI